ashishtiwari1993/ashish.one/content/blogs/go-logs-on-elk.md

 ## 2. Shift All JSON logs on Elasticsearch

 This part has no dependency on the above part.
-You can shift any `JSON` log file on Elasticsearch irrespective of any language.
+You can use any `JSON` log file irrespective of any language.

 Before start I am assuming you have installed Elasticsearch, Filebeat & Kibana on your machine.
 If not then refer below link: